-Matengai Cliff is nine kilometers from Beppu Port and three kilometers from Urago Port.
+Matengai Cliff is ten kilometers from Beppu Port and five kilometers from Urago Port.
 Public transport is limited on Nishinoshima, making cycling or car rental the most convenient options.

-Car ferries dock at Beppu Port while a smaller inter-island ferry docks at Urago Port.
-Your hotel or the tourist information offices at either Beppu or Urago ports can help with travel arrangements and advise on organized tours.
+Ferries and the smaller inter-island ferries dock at Beppu Port.
+The tourist information office at Beppu Port can help with travel arrangements and advice on organized tours.

 Matengai Cliff rises 257 meters above the surf below and offers fantastic views of the dramatic coastline.
-From here, you can see the 220-meter-high Akao Lookout a few kilometers down the coast and the many islands of the Oki Archipelago.
-This area is made up of grasslands where horses and cows graze peacefully, an unusual sight in Japan.
+From here, you can see the 200-meter-high Akao Lookout a few kilometers down the coast and the many strangely shaped rocks of Kuniga Coast.
+This area is a pasture where horses and cows graze peacefully; an unusual sight in Japan.

 Nature's art gallery

-The coast between Matengai Cliff and Arao Lookout is called Tenjokai, or Heavenly World.
-It is made up of multi-colored rock spires, sea caves, and a natural arch called Tsutenkyo, or Heaven's Bridge.
+The bay between Matengai Cliff and Akao Lookout is called Tenjokai, or Heavenly World.
+It is made up of multi-colored sea stacks, sea caves, and a natural arch called Tsutenkyo, or Heaven's Bridge.
 Many of the rock formations are named for their shape, like Elephant Trunk Rock, Frog Rock, and Kannon Rock.
-When the sea is calm it is safe to climb down to the small beaches and tide pools in these amazing grottos.

 A boat with a view